Here for our final news roundup and information overload.

 I don't know that she has it in her.

-The DA should consider recusing herself as well uh as the case moves forward to allow it to do so cleanly.
+The DA should consider recusing herself as well as the case moves forward to allow it to do so cleanly.

-I'm sure there's there's likely more.
+I'm sure there's likely more.

 It's really a gift to former President Trump and his co-defendants because they're not only going to fight this case on the merits, they fight it in the court of public opinion.